A culture of innovation, fostered through employee recognition, can be an effective way for organizations to drive innovation and business growth.

 Organizations should leverage forums such as online or virtual team meetings, town halls, or award ceremonies to recognize these ‘innovators.’

-They should also utilize digital platforms, such as the intranet, MS Teams, and Slack channels, to increase their social visibility.
+They should also use digital platforms, such as the intranet, MS Teams, and Slack channels, to increase their social visibility.

 Also read: Creating a Culture of Collaboration through Employee Recognition.